-In order to register a student, the parent, legal guardian, military guardian, or person acting as a parent or the student shall provide proof of residency or request a waiver of proof of residency as outlined below and shall complete all admission requirements as determined by Board policies, regulations and procedures.
-Students who do not meet the residency requirements and are not eligible for a waiver of proof of residency may only apply for admission in accordance with Board policy JECB.
+In general, in order to enroll a student in the Potosi R-III School District, a student, the parent, legal guardian, military guardian, person acting as a parent/guardian or the student must provide proof of legal residency in the district or request a waiver of proof of residency (as outlined in this policy) and must complete all admission requirements as determined by Board policies, regulations and procedures.
+Students whose parents/guardians are being relocated to Missouri under military orders and who are registering remotely are required to provide proof of residency within ten days of the student's actual attendance in the district.